-All MRIP datasets used in CE proposals would be subject to this precision standard.
-For example, if a CE proposal uses wave- and/or mode-specific data, the PSEs associated with those specific data cannot exceed the selected precision standard.
+All MRIP datasets used in CE proposals are subject to this precision standard.
+For example, if a CE proposal uses wave- and/or mode-specific data, the PSEs associated with those specific data cannot exceed 40.

 Should states find themselves unable to propose certain CE programs because of the MRIP precision standard, they are encouraged to increase MRIP Access Point Angler Intercept Survey (APAIS) sampling to improve the PSE associated with their state's MRIP estimates.
 Increased APAIS sampling is recommended for all states, as resources allow, regardless of CE programming.